luiscruz/course_sustainableSE/2025/p1_measuring_software/g20_GTAV.md

 ## Limitations & future work

 ### Low number of experiments
-For optimal results it would be desirable to have more than two computers run the experiments.
-In practice this is not achievable as computers capable of running GTA V come at great cost and we were therefore limited to the amount of capable systems available to us.
+For optimal results it would be desirable to have more than three computers run the experiments, but we were limited to the hardware available to us.
+Additionally, for optimal experiments you would want to run the experiment using only systems capable of running GTA V in a manner in which it is playable, however in practice this is not achievable as computers capable of running GTA V come at great cost.
+This is desired as this better represents the actual use case of the software and not just one in an experimental setting.

 ### Only measuring GPU power consumption
 To get a more realistic picture of the total power consumption of a game it is desirable to measure the energy consumption of the entire computer while running the game.
 However, doing so would require a physical device to measure the power consumed by the computer at the wall outlet.
 This kind of equipment is beyond the scope of this project and therefore it was decided to only measure GPU power consumption, as this is possible using software tools and the GPU is the most strained component while running the game.